Round Room leads and invests in companies serving the wireless industry.

 Wireless Zone®, founded in 1988, is the nation’s largest wireless retail franchise system offering Verizon products and services.
 The Wireless Zone® franchise system ranks #1 in its franchise category and has been awarded Verizon’s “Best Customer Service” across multiple years.

 Based in Fishers, Indiana, Round Room leads and invests in companies serving the wireless industry.
 With 1,241 TCC and Wireless Zone stores across 43 states, Round Room is the largest Verizon Authorized Retailer in the U.S. The company began to expand operations through strategic investments in Redux and developing solutions in complimentary areas.
 The establishment of Round Room Holdings, Inc. continues this evolution, driven by our guiding principle to serve our customers, employees, and communities.

 Chief Executive Officer

 Scott Moorehead is the CEO of Round Room and each of its entities: TCC, Wireless Zone, Culture of Good, and Redux.
-These combined entities eclipsed $2 Billion in revenue in 2017 making Round Room one of the 5 largest privately held companies in the State of Indiana.
+These combined entities eclipsed $2 billion in revenue in 2017 making Round Room one of the five largest privately held companies in the state of Indiana.
 He has been in this role since 2008.
 With nearly 20 years of experience in the company, Scott has held various positions of increasing accountability along the way.